morgankenyon/VerbBuilder/README.md

 # VerbBuilder
-A repo for helping me memorize Spanish verbs
+A repo for helping me memorize Spanish verbs.

 ## Todo